Ciucurova

 Ciucurova is a commune in Tulcea County, Northern Dobruja, Romania.
-It is composed of three villages: Atmagea, Ciucurova and Fântâna Mare (historical name: Başpunar).
+It is composed of three villages: Atmagea, Ciucurova, and Fântâna Mare (historical name: Başpunar).

 The commune's name comes from Turkish, Çukurova meaning low-plain (çukur - low, ova - plain).

+Ciucurova is located in the southwestern part of Tulcea County, 47 km from of the county seat, Tulcea.
+It is crossed by national road DN22d, which connects the town of Măcin, 50 km to the northwest, to the port city of Constanța, 106 km to the south.

+At the 2021 census, the commune had a population of 1,725; of those, 62.14% were Romanians, 20,99% Roma, and 1.97% Turks.